cmungall/modal-in-owl/README.md

 (Discussion of Shulze et al paper on ELF1 here)

+(Need more details on why modal logic slightly different - "competes" with OWL subClassOf relations?)

 ## OWL Pattern

 For every modal qualifier in our domain, we create a modal operator